Sausy/embedded-web-only/README.md

 # embedded-web-only
-systemd config to open on boot only chromium in full screen and open 127.0.0.1
+systemd service file to open chromium onboot in full screen without window manager and conect to 127.0.0.1